tpeelstand/flexion-mini-project/README.md

 5. JSON
 6. GitHub (Version Control)

+To take the quiz goto: http://creative-cow-design.com/flexion/

 As a front-end developer, that is a bit more on the design end of things, this was a great learning project for me and I look forward to continuing my JavaScript and JavaScript frameworks learning in the future.

 I was not able to incorporate CoffeeScript into this project, however, did take a look at it.
 I am going to be adding CoffeeScript to the ever growning list of languages/frameworks to learn!

 Also, I have used NodeJS and Grunt to compile Less to CSS in the past, however, I did not use it on this project.
 My next goal would be to get a NodeJS enviornment setup on my computer that would allow my to compile Stylus, Less, CoffeeScript..and the likes.